polkachu/polkadot-validator/README.md

 Make sure that you are familiar with the files in the `group_vars` folder.
 They follow this clustered structure closely.
 The files in this folder often need to be changed to stay up to date with the latest releases.
 I, for one, bump these program versions religiously so I live on the cutting edge!

-## Main Playbook to Set Up a Kusama/Polkadot Validator (Archive Node)
+## Main Playbook to Set Up a Kusama/Polkadot Validator (Pruned Node)

 The key Ansible playbook is `polkadot_full_setup.yml`.
 It will set up a fresh validator from scratch.
 Notice that it will restore from a snapshot from https://polkashots.io.
 It is very possible that you will get an error on the checksum of data to restore in your first attempt because the snapshot is updated regularly.
 When this happens, update the files accordingly.